the-refinery/invitational/README.md

 current_user.uberadmin?
 ```

-##CanCan
+##CanCanCan

-Invitational adds a new condition key to CanCan's abilities, `:role`.
+Invitational adds a new condition key to CanCanCan's abilities, `:role`.
 This allows you to define the role(s)
 that a user must be invited into for a specific entity in order to perform the specified action.
 For example,
 to indicate that a user invited to a parent entity in an admin role can manage the parent entity, but a user
 invited to a staff role can only read the parent entity, in your `ability.rb` file: